muratartan/hack_solana_workshop/token_mint/README.md

 ```
 yarn keygen
 ```
-Then, securely save the public and secret keys generated and repeat step 2.
+Then, securely save the public and secret keys generated and repeat **Step 2** above.

 ### B. Token Creation